Filipondios/TicTacToe/README.md

 ## About 📚
 Everyone knows or has ever played the famous game <b><i>Tic-tac-toe</i></b>.
 This is a different version, much simpler, cleaner and beautiful.
 This game has 3 different difficulty levels incorporated, which are:
-  - <b>`Easy`</b>: The machine plays its moves in random squares, so its pretty easy to win.
+  - <b>`Random`</b>: The machine plays its moves in random squares, so its pretty easy to win.
-  - <b>`Normal`</b>: The machine makes its moves randomly inside positions that avoid you to win.
+  - <b>`Pseudo-Random`</b>: The machine makes its moves randomly inside positions that avoid you to win.
 If it has the opportunnity to win, it does so.
-  - <b>`Impossible`</b>: This is a AI (kind of).
-The machine generates all the possible moves that it can do or you can do and it explores them.
+  - <b>`Custom`</b>: The machine generates all the possible moves that it can do or you can do and it explores them till a specified depth by the user.
 Then, the
     AI selects the move that has the most promising future.
-Deffinetly, its impossible to beat this AI but you can tie.

 #### <ins>The current finished levels are:</ins> `Easy`, `Normal`